purduehackers/organize/directory/storyteller.md

 ## What you will do

-- Work closely with the President to craft the vision & world of Purdue Hackers
+- Write a monthly "VIP newsletter" that we send to current & prospective sponsors, Purdue faculty, and alumni, showing what Purdue Hackers has been working on
-- Draft announcements for upcoming events
+- Draft announcements for upcoming events to be posted on Discord and Instagram
-- Help draft the content of our social media posts to be consistent with our brand
-- Design & coordinate creative marketing campaigns
+- Write a post on [our blog](https://blog.purduehackers.com) roughly once every month
-- Send emails to professors, groups, and students to promote upcoming events
+- Help send emails to professors, groups, and students to promote upcoming events
-- Communicate with industry partners & potential sponsors
-- Coordinate with designers to make sure we have delightful visual communication
-- If technical, build projects like this app to get people excited about Purdue Hackers

-This role is a mix of high-level thinking & coordination and low-level marketing tasks.
-While this will be your main focus, you are encouraged to wear many hats & contribute to any other part of Purdue Hackers if you feel inspired to do so.
+This is a PR role, but different from what you may have seen before: while many student orgs stop their PR efforts at event promotion, Purdue Hackers also writes articles and newsletters to keep in touch with important people and document our work for future generations.
+As such, this role primarily consists of _lots_ of writing.

+You will own some very important projects—our blog posts have directly led to fundraising & mass awareness of Purdue Hackers, and we expect the VIP newsletter to do the same—but you will not be alone.
+Other team members already do public comms work and email professors; you will add extra capacity to these efforts and bring them together under one owner.

 ## About you